-Figure 6.44 shows the measured strains of the transverse bars in the transverse joints during the strength testing.
-Strain gauge SG-A-15 failed at 170 kips (marked with \ in the figure).
-The strains were negligible.
-None exceeded 50 microstrain.
+Transverse Joint Reinforcement Strains.
+Figure 4.44 shows the measured strains of the transverse bars in the transverse joints during the strength testing.
+Strain gauge SG-A-15 failed at 170 kips (marked with in the figure).
+It can be seen that none of the strains exceeded 50 microstrain and were negligible.

-Figure 6.44: Measured Strains of No. 6 Transverse Bars in Transverse Joints During Strength Testing of the Precast Bridge Specimen
+Figure 4.44 Measured Strains of No. 6 Transverse Bars in Transverse Joints During Strength Testing of the Precast Bridge Specimen

-Two No. 6 dowel bars installed in the transverse joints had strain gauges in a rosette layout to estimate the maximum principal stresses (Figure 6.45) transferred between the two adjacent decks.
-The maximum principal stress for the reinforcement in the joints filled with either non-shrink grout or LMC was well below the yield strength, indicating sufficient design.
+Two No. 6 dowel bars installed in the transverse joints had strain gauges in a rosette layout to estimate the maximum principal stresses (Fig. 4.45) transferred between the two adjacent decks.
+It can be seen that the maximum principal stress for the reinforcement in the joints filled with either non-shrink grout or LMC was well below the yield strength, indicating sufficient design.